AdobeDocs/experience-manager-core-components.en/help/using/content-fragment-list.md

 ## Usage {#usage}

-The Core Component Content Fragment List Component allows for the inclusion of a list of [content fragments](https://helpx.adobe.com/experience-manager/6-5/assets/using/content-fragments.html) on a page.
+The Core Component Content Fragment List Component allows for the inclusion of a list of [content fragments](https://helpx.adobe.com/experience-manager/6-5/assets/using/content-fragments.html) on a page based on a Content Fragment model.
+This can be especially useful for creating [headless content](https://helpx.adobe.com/experience-manager/6-5/sites/developing/user-guide.html?topic=/experience-manager/6-5/sites/developing/morehelp/headless.ug.js) that can be easily consumed by other applications.

-* The list and its properties can be selected in the [configure dialog](#configure-dialog).
+* The list and its properties can be selected in the [edit dialog](#edit-dialog).
 * Resource types to handle certain images and grids can be defined in the [design dialog](#design-dialog).
 * The edit option will open the selected fragment within the [content fragment editor](https://helpx.adobe.com/content/help/en/experience-manager/6-5/assets/using/content-fragments.html).